hlacontainers/pitch-booster/docs/InjectLicense.md

-Inject a License into the Pitch CRC Image
+Inject a License into the Pitch Booster Image
 =====================================

-By injecting the license key into the image itself, the license becomes part of the Pitch CRC image.
+By injecting the license key into the image itself, the license becomes part of the Pitch Booster image.
 There is no need to refer to a license server or use a license container.

 To do this, perform the following steps.